aleesteele/aleesteele.github.io/design.md

 So for now, I'm still practicing with an open ethos, though I'm all too aware of its nuances in the present day.
 We'll see if that changes (and yes, I'm allowed to change my mind if I do)!

-### What's so wrong with
+### Analytics

 While I do aim to practice an open ethos, I believe firmly in privacy practices on the web.

 My website doesn't use any kind of tracking, cookies, or ad technology.
 I recently started using <a href="https://www.goatcounter.com">GoatCounter</a> in June 2026 to collect very basic information about how many (and from where) people are navigating to my website.
-GC is widely known as an open source alternative to Google Analytics and others.
+GC is widely known as an open source alternative to Google Analytics and other similar platforms.

 It doesn't collect any identifiable information, which you can check here.
 This is why you didn't see a cookie consent banner when you came to my website.

-I've gone back and forth on on whether collecting data here is valuable, or simply a form of a vanity metric.

-Ultimately, my own justification is a sense of wonder and curiousity: I'm simply curious about who's .
+I've gone back and forth on on whether collecting data about this website is valuable, or simply a form of a vanity metric.
+Ultimately, my own justification is a sense of wonder and curiousity more than anything else: who is looking at my website, and from where are they joining?

-So, I suppose they are vanity metrics after all!
+Of course this doesn't allow me to ask the questions that are actually interesting, like: why are you here?
+What do you like seeing?
+What questions did the projects give you?
+What is meaningful to your own work?
+For those, I'd love if you sent me an email.

 ### License

 Everything on this website is licensed CC BY 4.0, but I've love for you to be in touch if there's anything you found here that is meaningful or useful for you.

-_This page was last updated on 5 June 2026._
+_This page was last updated on 22 June 2026._